eunseopsong/nrs_act/README.md

 - raw `.hdf5` dataset format preserved
 - dataset-side on-the-fly force-history generation supported
 - debug pipeline updated to show force-history statistics
+- ROS 2 `behavior_ws` added for real-world behavior capture and deployment

 In short, the project has evolved from: